mkhdermani/Macroeconomics-1/README.md

 end
 ```

-Make sure you have the `QuadGK` package installed in Julia before running this program.
+Make sure you have the `QuadGK` package installed in Julia before running this code.
 You can do so by running the following command in the Julia REPL:

 ```julia
 using Pkg
 Pkg.add("QuadGK")
 ```

-The program defines the functions `f1` and `f2` representing the given functions.
-It also defines analytical solutions `analytical_integral_f1` and `analytical_integral_f2` for calculating the integrals analytically.

-The program then implements the trapezoid rule approximation `trapezoid_rule_approximation`, Simpson's rule approximation `simpson_rule_approximation`, and Gauss-Legendre quadrature approximation `gauss_legendre_quadrature_approximation`.

-Finally, it performs the approximations for different values of `n` and compares the results with the analytical solutions for both functions `f(x) = exp(-x)` and `f(x) = |x|^0.5`.
-The results are printed for each approximation method and each value of `n`.
+With this package, the trapezoid rule, Simpson's rule, and Gauss-Legendre quadrature are implemented.
+The code then performs the approximations for different values of `n` and compares the results with the analytical solutions for both `f(x) = exp(-x)` and `f(x) = |x|^0.5`.